Timeline for the day of the September 11 attacks: 7:00 a.m.

-7:04–7:40: Jarrah and his hijacking team arrive at Newark International Airport (now Newark Liberty International Airport) and check in for United Airlines Flight 93.
+7:03–7:39: Jarrah and his hijacking team arrive at Newark International Airport (now Newark Liberty International Airport) and check in for United Airlines Flight 93.

-7:15: Khalid al-Mihdhar and Majed Moqed arrive at Washington Dulles International Airport and check-in for American Airlines Flight 77.
+7:15 (approx.): Khalid al-Mihdhar and Majed Moqed arrive at Washington Dulles International Airport and check-in for American Airlines Flight 77.

 7:18: Al-Mihdhar and Moqed arrive at the security checkpoint at Washington Dulles International Airport.
 Both set off alarms and are consequently given a more thorough search.

 7:23–7:28: Al-Shehhi and his hijacking team board Flight 175.

+7:29 (approx.): Nawaf al-Hazmi and Salem al-Hazmi arrive at Washington Dulles International Airport and check-in for Flight 77.

-7:35–7:40: Atta and his hijacking team board Flight 11.
+7:31–7:40 (approx.): Atta and his hijacking team board Flight 11.

 7:35: Hani Hanjour arrives at the security checkpoint at Washington Dulles International Airport.
 He passes through the checkpoint without suspicion or setting off any alarms.

+7:36: The al-Hazmi brothers arrive at the security checkpoint at Washington Dulles International Airport.
+Salem does not set off any alarms.
+Nawaf does and is given a more thorough search.
+Security camera footage shows that Nawaf has an unidentified item in his back pocket.

 7:39–7:48: Jarrah and his hijacking team board Flight 93.

-7:40: Flight 11 is pushed back from Gate B32 at Logan International Airport.
+7:46: Flight 11 is pushed back from Gate B32 at Logan International Airport.

-7:50: Hanjour and his four fellow hijackers board Flight 77.
+7:50–7:55 (approx): Hanjour and his four fellow hijackers board Flight 77.

-7:58: United Airlines Flight 175 is pushed back from Gate C19 at Logan International Airport.
+7:58: Flight 175 is pushed back from Gate C19 at Logan International Airport.

 7:59: Flight 11, a Boeing 767 carrying 81 passengers and 11 crew members, departs 14 minutes late from Logan International Airport in Boston.
 Its destination is Los Angeles International Airport (LAX) in Los Angeles, California.